AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And survival, once kindled, can burn into something far greater than memory.

-# Chapter One – Ashfields of Orun Prime
+# Ashfields of Orun Prime

 Kaelen Vey crouched behind the half-buried frame of a collapsed atmospheric extractor, his hands sinking into the cold ash.
 The dust was so fine it climbed into his throat with every breath, filling his mouth with the taste of iron and old sorrow.